Get Your Free 2025 Vacation Guide

 McGees Scot-Irish Pub, Anderson

 Pollock is the fish of choice used for fish and chips at this Upstate pub.
 A member of the cod family, pollock is just as moist and tender as its more famous relative and lends itself well to the batter-and-fry technique.
-See for yourself when you dig into these generous twin fillets served with fries and slaw.
+See for yourself when you dig into these generous twin fillets served with crispy fries and a savory curried slaw.

 The Griffon, Historic Charleston